 All TECs must be completed in ink (other than black), unless electronically printed.
 Completion of the upper portion of the form in its entirety is required.
-"Headquarters" is defined as the traveler's primary place of assigned employment.
+"Tax Home" is defined as an individual's principal place of business.
 Submit only the signed original with supporting documentation within 30 days of travel.
 Receipts should be arranged in chronological order and taped onto an 81⁄2 x 11 inch sheet of paper.

 - 1. MONTH/YEAR-Enter numerical designation of calendar month and four-digit year which expenses were incurred.
 Example: 8-2002 (August 2002). - DATE & TIME-Enter numeric day of the month.
 Time of departure and return must be entered using a 24-hour clock, example: 1700 = 5:00 p.m.
 If departure and return are same date, enter departure time above and return time below on the same line.
-Otherwise, use two lines to enter activity. - 3.
-LOCATION-Enter the location where the expenses were incurred.
-To be eligible for lodging and/or meal reimbursement, expenses must be incurred in excess of 25 miles from headquarters. - 4.
-LODGING-Enter the actual cost of lodging not to exceed the maximum authorized rate, plus tax per day.
+Otherwise, use two lines to enter activity. - LOCATION-Enter the location where the expenses were incurred.
+To be eligible for lodging and/or meal reimbursement, expenses must be incurred in excess of 50 miles from an individual's tax home or must be preauthorized with significant business justification. - LODGING-Enter the actual cost of lodging not to exceed the maximum authorized rate, plus tax per day.
 Each day of lodging must be listed separately on the form.
 An itemized receipt is mandatory. - 5.
 MEALS-Actual amounts not to exceed \$8 for breakfast, \$12 for lunch, and \$20 for dinner.
 One day trips: breakfast may be claimed for actual cost up to \$8 if travel begins one hour before normal work hours; dinner may be claimed for actual cost up to \$20 if travel ends one hour after normal work hours; lunch may not be claimed or reimbursed.
 Note: all meal reimbursement for one day trips are taxable and reportable income unless the travel included an overnight stay. - 6.
 INCIDENTALS-Actual amount up to \$6 for each full 24-hour period.
 Incidentals may not be claimed or reimbursed for travel of less than 24 hours or fractional days. - TRANSPORTATION-The most efficient and least costly mode of transportation shall be reimbursed. - Enter the cost of transportation.
 Enter "BSA" for billed to state (court), "C" for cash, "CC" for credit card, and "SCC" for state (court) credit card. - Enter the method of transportation used.
 Enter "A" for commercial airlines, "B" for bus, airport shuttle, light rail or BART, "PC" for privately owned vehicle, "R" for railway, "RA" for rental aircraft, "RC" for rental vehicle, "SC" for state vehicle, and "T" for taxi. - Enter carfare, bridge tolls, and parking charges.
 Enter "C" for carfare, "P" for parking, and "T" for tolls.